krokozyab/ORAGLBALEX/README.md

 Before installing OraGlBalEx, ensure you have the following prerequisites:

 - **Microsoft Excel:** Version compatible with Excel-DNA add-ins (Excel 2007 and later).
-- **.NET 6.0:** Ensure that the .NET 6.0 SDK is installed on your machine.
+- **.NET 6.0:** Ensure that the [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is installed on your machine.
-- **Oracle Fusion REST API Access:** Valid credentials and necessary permissions to access Oracle GL Balances APIs.
+- **Oracle Fusion REST API Access:** Valid credentials and necessary permissions to access Oracle GL Balances APIs (only basic authorization here).
 - **PowerShell (Optional):** For managing credentials and environment setup.

 ---